 Helps relieve the anorectal symptoms associated with hemorrhoids (pain, soreness, burning, itching).
 Temporarily reduces the swelling associated with irritated hemorrhoidal tissue and other anorectal disorders.

-Adults apply to the affected area up to 3 times daily.
+Adults apply to the affected area up to 3 times daily, once upon waking up, once after your first bowel movement, and once before bed.
 Clean affected area with mild soap and warm water, rinse thoroughly, and then gently dry (pat or blot with tissue or soft cloth before use).
 The ointment can be applied using a gloved finger or finger cot.
 To use dispensing applicator, open tube seal with top of cap, attach applicator to tube, lubricate well, gently insert part way into anus and squeeze tube to deliver medication.
 Cleanse applicator with an alcohol soaked cotton ball.
 Apply Doctor Butler’s to soothe, protect, and reduce swollen tissue.

 Actual product packaging and materials may contain more and different information than what is shown on our website.
 We recommend that you do not rely solely on the information presented and that you always read labels, warnings, and directions before using or consuming a product.